Financial Planning Tips

 - Track your progress and reward yourself when you reach milestones!

-- Find a financial planner to map out your wealth management and money goals
+5. Find a financial planner to map out your wealth management and money goals.

-A final tip for financial planning is to connect with a financial advisor.
-Brenda suggested, “Find a Financial Coach you trust and gel well with.
+A final tip for financial planning is to connect with a financial advisor that works well for you.
+Brenda suggested, “find a Financial Coach you trust and gel well with.
 Simply having this type of professional in your corner to inform you, support you, and cheer you on might be the boost your finances have been waiting for!”
-Part of this tip is to keep an open mind and be open to new ideas that may be challenging to implement, but worthwhile for your future!
+Remember to keep an open mind and be open to new ideas that may be challenging to implement but worthwhile for your future!

-Budgeting your money and financial planning does not have to be a daunting task.
-Luckily, our Per Scholas learners have access to financial coaches from our Learner Support Team.
+Budgeting your money and planning for your finances is necessary, but it does not have to be a daunting task.
+Our Per Scholas learners are fortunate to have access to excellent financial coaches from our Learner Support Team, who help learners navigate their finances during and beyond their time at Per Scholas.
 “Per Scholas offers a lot of services to help the learners manage their finances,” recalled Ivan Reyes, who graduated this year from Per Scholas Boston’s IT Support course.
 “I really was able to take advantage of it, and I’m very grateful for it.
 It’s good to have that extra help, and it lets you focus on what you’re doing.
 It’s given me the confidence and peace of mind to go out there to find a job that’s really the right fit for me.”
-Be sure to keep the conversation going about your financial planning and let us know about your own tips and tricks!

 Sign up for our Monthly Impact Report